GCSE Grade Boundaries 2024: The New Grading System Explained

 Breaking down an exam-style question in a Third Space Learning online revision lesson

-Exam boards strive to ensure that it is no easier or harder to achieve a particular grade from one year to the next.
-This means that if one year’s paper is harder than a previous year’s paper, the grade boundaries are lowered to reflect this.
+Exam boards strive to ensure that it is not easier or harder to achieve a particular grade from one year to the next.
+This means that if one paper is harder than the previous year, the grade boundaries are lowered to reflect this.
 This principle is called Comparable Outcomes.

-Grade boundaries for a subject are decided after the exams have been sat and all of the marking has been completed.
+Subject grade boundaries are decided after the exams have been sat and all of the marking has been completed.

 • Feedback from examiners about the particular paper;